wp-plugins/quietly/readme.txt

 5. Easily insert your content or further customize it within your post editor before embedding.

 == Changelog ==

+= 3.0.0=
+* Access your Quietly content and publications from within WordPress.

 = 2.2.0 =
 * Added "Create Content" button to allow new content creation right within WordPress.